-- Our formal environmental, health, safety and sustainability program, called our Compliance Citizenship Review, helps us to systematically decrease our footprint, and we assess progress at each of our sites at least twice a year. - We contribute to the communities where we live and work by supporting local charitable organizations and contributing a significant number of volunteer hours. - We foster a strong corporate culture that promotes the highest standards of ethics and compliance for our business, including the Code that sets forth principles to guide the conduct of our directors, officers and employees. - We maintain an Integrity Alert Line whereby suspected violations of the Code can be reported via phone or the web on a confidential basis and are investigated. - We are committed to continually improving workplace safety through our "zero harm" expectation. - We invest in training and continuous improvement activities through the Regal Business System to enable our safety programs and drive improvements in safety, quality, delivery, cost, growth and sustainability. - We have global anti-corruption and third-party engagement policies and conduct regular audits and assessments of our business partners. - We are an equal opportunity employer, emphasizing inclusion and committed to maintaining a workplace free of harassment and discrimination. - We strive to create a work environment that allows all associates to feel valued for their unique backgrounds, perspectives, and experiences, while also having a strong sense of belonging as a member of our team. - We strive to create diverse, equal and inclusive workplaces where all Regal associates have the opportunity to achieve their full potential. - We are committed to increasing the diversity of our global workforce.
+- Our formal environmental, health, safety and sustainability program, called our Compliance Citizenship Review, helps us to systematically decrease our footprint, and we assess progress at each of our sites annually. - We contribute to the communities where we live and work by supporting local charitable organizations and contributing a significant number of volunteer hours.
+In 2021, the Company and the Regal Rexnord Charitable Foundation contributed \$1,083,100 to charitable organizations, up from \$570,481 in 2020.
+In 2021, the Charitable Foundation realigned its giving philosophy to support charitable organizations in more of the communities where our associates live and work globally.
+Whereas the Charitable Foundation previously focused primarily on supporting charitable organizations in the United States, the amount we contributed internationally in 2021 (predominately in Mexico, given the high concentration of Regal Rexnord associates there) represented approximately 40% of our overall contributions. - We foster a strong corporate culture that promotes the highest standards of ethics and compliance for our business, including the Code that sets forth principles to guide the conduct of our directors, officers and employees. - We maintain an Integrity Alert Line whereby suspected violations of the Code can be reported via phone or the web on a confidential basis and are investigated. - We have a strong internal audit function that tests key processes and controls that could be considered significant risks to the Company. - We are committed to continually improving workplace safety through our "zero harm" expectation, and report year-over-year total recordable rates (TRR) and days away restricted or transfer (DART) rates in our annual Sustainability Report. - We invest in training and continuous improvement activities through the Regal Rexnord Business System to enable our safety programs and drive improvements in safety, quality, delivery, cost, growth and sustainability.
+The Regal Rexnord Business System drives the achievement of company-wide goals through facilitated and effective goal alignment, collaborative problem-solving, and sharing of best practices, tools, skills and expertise. - We have global anti-corruption and third-party engagement policies and conduct regular audits and assessments of our business partners to ensure that they meet Regal Rexnord's regulatory and materials compliance standards. - We are an equal opportunity employer, emphasizing inclusion and committed to maintaining a workplace free of harassment and discrimination. - We strive to create a work environment that allows all associates to feel valued for their unique backgrounds, perspectives, and experiences, while also having a strong sense of belonging as a member of our team.
+In furtherance of this goal, we launched a global culture survey in July 2021 to gather feedback from our associates about how our Regal Rexnord values are seen and lived every day at the Company.
+With 84% of our associates completing the survey, we were pleased to see a 90% favorability score for overall engagement. - We strive to create diverse, equal and inclusive workplaces where all Regal Rexnord associates have the opportunity to achieve their full potential.
+In 2021, as a sign of our commitment to this goal, our Company joined the CEO Action for Diversity and Inclusion, which is the largest CEO-driven organization committed to diversity and inclusion in the workplace, and also signed the National Association of Manufacturers Pledge for Action to cement our commitment to advancing justice, equality and opportunity for all people of color. - We are committed to increasing the diversity of our global workforce.
+Standing behind this commitment, we have made significant progress in increasing the representation of females globally and racial diversity among U.S. associates, and now report year-over-year changes in diversity hiring in our annual Sustainability Report.